 meet the Author

 Author Eric Lodin has been playing with words on paper since the third grade.
 Over the years he has tinkered with several novels and screenplays, trying to improve his craft one sentence at a time.
 A fan of slapstick comedy, long runs, and most anything British, he lives in Raleigh, N.C., with his wife, children, and a mischievous Havanese named Duke.
-Soft Hearts: A Rett Swinson Mystery is his first mystery novel.
+Slumbering Beasts (2022) is the follow-up to Soft Hearts: A Rett Swinson Mystery (2021).

 I thoroughly enjoyed Eric Lodin’s first novel.
 Soft Hearts has all the ingredients mystery fans love: a solid plot with ample suspects, vividly portrayed characters who feel both familiar and fresh, just enough hints of romance to make the reader want more, and a conclusion that is satisfying in multiple ways.
 But most of all, Soft Hearts has Rett Swinson, an outstanding leading lady with intelligence, humor, and zero tolerance for injustice.
 She’s spent a few months wondering what to do with her future after her husband deserted her for a girl half his age.
 But when the nastiest woman in the neighborhood is murdered and homicide cop Daryll Schmidt recruits Rett to ferret out local secrets, she throws herself into the task with a new purpose.
 Readers will cheer for Rett as she solves a murder while discovering her own strength and independence, and they will want to see her in action again and again.

 I had been married twenty years before I turned to my wife and asked, “What do you mostly think about?”
 I decided to share with her that most of my reflection time was spent thinking about ethics, philosophy, and religion.
 Now I wanted to know what mostly occupied her mind.